tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 `I` is "information, `W` means "warning".

-For reasons I don't understand, a callable function executes twice.
+A callable function executes twice.
+I don't know why.

 You can see the log from the line `functions.logger.log('upperCaseMe', original, uppercase);`.
 You could use `console.log` instead.
 The [Cloud Functions logger SDK](https://firebase.google.com/docs/functions/writing-and-viewing-logs) has many features specific to Firebase.